-Recent performance highlights have included performances at the Virginia Music Educator’s Association conference and the Virginia Music Teacher’s Association conference; a collaborative performance of “Mozart’s Requiem” with VCU Choirs in November 2011; providing orchestral accompaniment for VCU Opera’s award-winning full-staged production of “Hansel and Gretel,” in April 2011 and “The Old Maid and the Thief,” in April 2012; and performing side by side in January 2012 with Ensemble Appassionata, a professional chamber ensemble based in Montreal.
+Recent performance highlights have included performances at the Virginia Music Educator’s Association conference and the Virginia Music Teacher’s Association conference; a collaborative performance of “Mozart’s Requiem” with VCU Choirs in November 2011; providing orchestral accompaniment for VCU Opera’s award-winning full-staged productions of “Hansel and Gretel,” in April 2011, “The Old Maid and the Thief,” in April 2012 and The Gondoliers in 2015; and performing side-by-side in January 2012 with Ensemble Appassionata, a professional chamber orchestra based in Montreal.

 For more information, contact the director: Daniel Myssyk.

-Auditions for all VCU string ensembles are open to all students, including music majors, music minors and non-majors, and take place during the first week of class each semester.
-Dates for string auditions for Fall 2016 will be Sunday, Aug.
-28, 2-8 p.m.
+Auditions for the VCU Symphony or other string ensembles are open to all students, including music majors, music minors and non-majors, and take place during the first week of class each semester.
 Auditioning string students should sign up for a time on the orchestra bulletin board in the Singleton Center, near the Music office (a sign-up sheet will be posted during the first week of classes).
-Winds, brass and percussion students wishing to audition for both the Symphonic Wind Ensemble and the VCU Symphony may do so with one audition; they should contact Dr. Patrick Smith, email@example.com, coordinator of that area, for further instructions.
+Winds, brass and percussion students wishing to audition for both the Symphonic Wind Ensemble and the VCU Symphony may do so with one audition; they should contact Dr. Patrick Smith, firstname.lastname@example.org, coordinator of that area, for further instructions.

-In addition, string players should prepare three-octave scales in both major and minor keys.
+In addition to the required repertoire, string players should prepare three-octave scales in both major and minor keys.